vsdip/avsdbgp_3v3/README.md

  - Right click on `setup.exe` and click on `Open with other application`.
  - In the `Select Application` window, click on `Wine windows program loader` and click on `select`.
  - Install the required files asked by wine and continue Multisim installation.
- - To install required windows dependencies for Multisim, open terminal and type ` $ winetricks mdac28 jet40 dotnet46 `
+ - To install required windows dependencies for Multisim (time approx 90 minutes), open terminal and type ` $ winetricks mdac28 jet40 dotnet46 `